sriramgkn/sriramgkn.github.io/_posts/2024-06-07-transformer-expts.md

 ---
 layout: post
-title: Transformer experiments - DistilBERT
+title: Transformer experiments
 ---

+In this post, we collect our experiments with tranformer based models [[repo](https://github.com/sriramgkn/transformer-expts)]

+## DistilBERT

-In this post, we will experiment with DistilBERT - a transformer based language model available on HuggingFace.
+Our first such experiment is with [DistilBERT](https://huggingface.co/docs/transformers/en/model_doc/distilbert) - a transformer based language model available on HuggingFace.
+DistilBERT is an efficient version of the larger [BERT](https://huggingface.co/docs/transformers/en/model_doc/bert) model.

 We start by installing the libraries recommended on HuggingFace's [quick tour](https://huggingface.co/docs/transformers/en/quicktour).